vasugupta9/DeepLearningProjects/MultiThreadedVideoProcessing/Readme.md

-# Multi-threading in Python for faster video processing
+# Multi-threading in Python for Faster Video Processing
 1. Add ...

 ## Programming language and Libraries used